 Garden and Grill – Notting Hill

 The Garden and Grill is a roof deck restaurant on Portobello Road.
 I have to admit, the food at this place isn’t the best, but the vibe is as cute as it gets.
 Tiki-style decor, plants and flowers everywhere, and great music.
-My pad thai wasn’t the greatest, but I did enjoy this strawberry chocolate waffle and lemon ginger tea from the dessert menu.
+My pad thai wasn’t the greatest, but I did enjoy this strawberry chocolate waffle and lemon ginger tea.

 The Market Thai – Notting Hill

 If you can’t tell, Notting Hill has a great selection of restaurants.
 And directly across the street from the Garden and Grill is the Market Thai, which has very cool Asian decor and amazing food!
 I ordered this lemongrass coconut curry veggie soup and it was to die for.

 Bills – Putney

 Technically, there are Bill’s Restaurants all over London, but I spent most of my time at the Putney location (as that’s where I was staying) and loved it.
 (I also dined at the Kensington location once and the ambiance is equally as cozy.)
 Bill’s looks and feels exactly as I’d imagine a restaurant in England to feel like – antique candle holders, wooden tables, dim lighting, shelves and shelves of tea and homemade jam.
 And the food is incredible.
 I ordered grilled halloumi cheese with lentils (halloumi cheese is another HUGE trend over there), an heirloom tomato and mozzarella salad, and toast with sundried tomato spread and mozzarella.
 YUM.